 We did not setting any speed records, stopped often for pictures plus the road was still rough.

 One tends to see odd things when taking time to move along the road.
 The sign below was at a roadside stop that was obviously popular despite the hike to the facilities!

 Mt.
 Sanford kept showing up to the west.

 We were really enjoying the start to today.
 Conditions were perfect for sightseeing.

 Two hours after setting off from Twin Lakes the truck turned west on the paved surface of the Tok Cutoff.
-Lunch stop was at a large rest area by the Chistochina River.
+Lunch was at a large rest area by the Chistochina River.
 It was WINDY!
 The fifth wheel rocked while we munched.

 There were rough spots on the Richardson Hwy, just as there are on most highways in the north.

 Debated overnighting at the Squirrel Creek Recreation Site.
 It didn't appeal to us so carried on.